cooperbraun13/cooperbraun13/README.md

 </div>

 ## 🚀 About Me
-Computer Science undergrad at Gonzaga University with a concentration in Data Science, interested in machine learning and cloud-native solutions.
+Junior Computer Science student at Gonzaga University focused on analytics, machine learning, and backend development.

 ## 🛠️ Tech Arsenal